 Some mattresses have a yellow tint to them.
 This is usually caused by a build-up of sweat and body oils.
-To whiten it, mix hydrogen peroxide and warm water plus 1/4 teaspoon mild dish liquid in a spray bottle.
+Mix hydrogen peroxide and warm water plus 1/4 teaspoon mild dish liquid in a spray bottle to whiten it.
 Spray it on the surface of your mattress and work it in with a soft brush or terry cloth towel.
 Allow it to sit for 30 minutes and then spray with clean water.
 Use a clean towel to blot dry, then let the mattress air dry completely before putting on sheets.
 For particularly tough stains, you can add a little more hydrogen peroxide.

 If dust mites are a concern, try using a steam cleaner that’s meant specifically for mattresses.
-This steam cleaner is excellent and can be used on a multitude of other surfaces with a number of attachments that come with it.
+This steam cleaner is excellent and can be used on a multitude of other surfaces with many attachments that come with it.

-Down and fiber pillows can be washed in the washing machine with warm water on the gentle cycle.
-You’ll want to do an additional rinse to remove all the detergent and then dry on low heat with tennis balls to restore fluffiness.
+Down and fiber pillows can be washed with warm water on the gentle cycle in the washing machine.
+You’ll want to do an additional rinse to remove all the detergent and dry on low heat with tennis balls to restore fluffiness.